 There’s one common refrain we hear from buyers using disparate systems to conduct their processes: “Why is an ERP system better than what we’re using now?”

-Modern ERP systems offer advanced user-permission settings.
-These can prevent sensitive data from ending up in the wrong hands, allowing users to only access what they need to from the system.
+ERP software is more secure and robust for these functions.
+And setting user permissions can prevent sensitive data from ending up in the wrong hands.
+Users will be able to access only what they need to from the system.

-Hundreds of thousands of businesses use ERP software, and have employees who are actively involved with their platform’s online knowledge community.
+Hundreds of thousands of businesses use ERP software and have employees who are actively involved with their platform’s online knowledge community.
 If you experience an issue or problem, chances are someone else has experienced it, too.

 4. Stay on Top of Regulations

 You no longer need to worry about governmental hurdles making your employees’ jobs harder.
 Most ERP systems are equipped to ease regulatory compliance required for business processes such as financial accounting, data security and product traceability.

 - Publicly traded companies need to ensure all their financial records are 100-percent accurate.
 ERP software helps keep everything in line through Generally Accepted Accounting Principles (GAAP).